Legal Alignment for Safe and Ethical AI: What is legal alignment?

 \section{What is legal alignment?}

-\textbf{Legal alignment is the field of research that aims to \textit{support safe and ethical AI by designing AI systems to operate in accordance with legal rules, principles, and methods}.} In particular, legal alignment seeks to offer a set of legitimate, principled, and practical tools for better aligning AI systems with human values and interests \citep{russell2019human, christian2020alignment}.
+\textbf{Legal alignment is the field of research that aims to \textit{support safe and ethical AI by designing AI systems to operate in accordance with legal rules, principles, and methods}.} As a preliminary note, our use of the term ``AI systems'' is deliberately broad and encompasses a wide range of AI methods and applications \citep{russellartificial}; the term is not limited to, or synonymous with, large language models (LLMs) or generative AI.
+The field of legal alignment seeks to offer a set of legitimate, principled, and practical tools for better aligning AI systems with human values and interests \citep{russell2019human, christian2020alignment}.
 Law and legal institutions can be harnessed to help address the interrelated problems of (1) specifying what behavior is normatively desirable \citep{gabriel2020artificial,Hadfield2026governance} and contextually appropriate for AI systems \citep{kasirzadeh2023conversation,leibo2024theory} and (2) technically steering the behavior of AI systems to comply with those specifications \citep{ngo2024alignment,anwarfoundational2024,bengio2025international}.
-[2] Importantly, while legal alignment breaks new normative and technical ground, it does not aim to replace or supersede other alignment approaches, but to develop a new cluster of methods that support and complement existing approaches to designing safe and ethical AI.
+Importantly, while legal alignment breaks new normative and technical ground, it does not aim to replace or supersede other alignment approaches, but to develop a new cluster of methods that support and complement existing approaches to designing safe and ethical AI.